50831337/submit-mc4d/Submission Form.md

 # submit-mc4d
 The Submission template for Media Creation for Dogs Second issue (mc4d 001)

+Truly you can submit whatever you want, but this is a form that will prompt you to submit to match the theme of MC4D's second issue, 001.

+For convenience, paste this into your email client of choice and begin inputting away to share some seeds for our digital art garden.

 ![alt text](sadielightdish.png "REACHING SELF FULFILLMENT THROUGH THE ACT OF CREATION!")